scalacenter/bloop/website/content/docs/installation.md

 mill bloop.integrations.mill.Bloop/install
 ```

+Note that the plugin will always be built for the latest Mill version, older versions may not be supported.

 ### Start bloop

 Before using the bloop client, you need to start the Bloop server.
 There is usually only one bloop server running in a machine.